-a.
+- a.
 Includes old age, disability, and survivors; sickness and maternity; work injury; unemployment; and family allowances.
 In some countries, the rate may not cover all of these programs.
 In some cases, only certain groups, such as wage earners, are represented.
-When the contribution rate varies, either the average or the lowest rate in the range is used.

-- b.
-Data are at least 4 years old. - c.
-Contributions finance old-age benefits only. - d.
-A lump sum contribution is also paid for Family Allowances. - e.
-Government pays the total cost of the Old Age, Disability, and Survivors program. - f.
-Employers pay the total cost of Work Injury. - g.
-Contributions are subject to an upper earnings limit for some benefits. - h.
-Employers pay the total cost of Family Allowances. - i.
+When the contribution rate varies, either the average or the lowest rate in the range is used. - b.
+Contributions finance old-age benefits only. - c.
+A lump sum contribution is also paid for Family Allowances. - d.
+Government pays the total cost of the Old Age, Disability, and Survivors program. - e.
+Employers pay the total cost of Work Injury. - f.
+Contributions are subject to an upper earnings limit for some benefits. - g.
+Employers pay the total cost of Family Allowances. - h.
+Data are at least 2 years old. - i.
 Also includes the contribution rates for other programs. - j.
-Disability benefits are financed through the Sickness and Maternity program. - k.
-Insured persons pay the total cost of maternity benefits. - I. Employers pay the total cost of maternity benefits. - m.
-There is no Old Age, Disability, and Survivors program. - n.
+Employers pay the total cost of maternity benefits. - k.
+There is no Old Age, Disability, and Survivors program. - I. Government pays the total cost of Unemployment Benefits and Family Allowances. - m.
 Government pays the total cost of Family Allowances.